Bekaboo/dropbar.nvim/README.md

 ##### Treesitter

+- `opts.sources.treesitter.max_depth`: `integer`
+  - Maximum number of symbols to return
+  - A smaller number can help to improve performance in deeply nested trees (e.g. in big nested json files)
+  - Default: `16`
 - `opts.sources.treesitter.name_regex`: `string`
   - Vim regex used to extract a short name from the node text
   - Default: `[=[[#~!@\*&.]*[[:keyword:]]\+!\?\(\(\(->\)\+\|-\+\|\.\+\|:\+\|\s\+\)\?[#~!@\*&.]*[[:keyword:]]\+!\?\)*]=]`